Friday, October 17, 2025

 '

-The Ubermenscher suit had many other unflattering nicknames from the crew, such as 'Gumby on steroids', 'Mr Butterworth', 'Fecal Fred', and 'The Shit Monster'
+The Ubermenscher suit earned many other unflattering nicknames from the crew, such as 'Gumby on steroids', 'Mr Butterworth', 'Fecal Fred', and 'The Shit Monster'

 Assistant director Bruce Carter gave this thoughts as to why the Ubermenscher suit was unsuccessful; 'The problem was that although the basic concept was good, no one could really envision what this strange bast - a psychologically manifested compilation of garbage - should look like.
 Should it be a conventional monster, a creature that has somehow grown muscle and sinew through the force of Gene Gogolak's personality?
 Or should it really be made of garbage, covered with banana peels and coffee grounds and old bedsprings?'